 Charlotte loves her story even more because it’s about her!

-You might enjoy 10 Great Julia Donaldson Books
+You May Also Enjoy 10 Great Julia Donaldson Books To Enjoy With Kids

 #3.
 ABC by Dr. Seuss